pypa/pip/docs/html/user_guide.rst

 Searching for Packages
 ======================

-pip can search remote indexes that provide an XML-RPC search API (such as Artifactory) for packages using the ``pip search`` command:
+pip can search remote indexes that provide an XML-RPC search API for packages using the ``pip search`` command:

 .. tab:: Unix/macOS